selimnairb/EcohydroLib/README.txt

 1. GetNHDStreamflowGageIdentifiersAndLocation.py
 2. GetCatchmentShapefileForStreamflowGage.py
 3. GetBoundingboxFromStudyAreaShapefile.py
-4. GetDEMForBoundingbox.py
+4. GetDEMExplorerDEMForBoundingbox.py or GetHYDRO1kDEMForBoundingbox.py
 5. GetNLCDForBoundingbox.py
 6. GetSSURGOFeaturesForBoundingbox.py

-It is required that the first 3 steps be run in this order, the remaining workflow components can be run in any order.
-Other workflow components, e.g. to register a custom dataset, can be substituted for the latter 3 workflow components as well (NOT YET IMPLEMENTED).
+It is required that the first 4 steps be run in this order, the remaining workflow components can be run in any order.
+Other workflow components, e.g. to register a custom dataset, can be substituted for the latter 4 workflow components as well (NOT YET IMPLEMENTED).
 See the documentation for each script to see invocations details.